YuunYang/blog/_posts/2018-08-06-backtracking.md

 - The number of unattacked cells is not $$0$$.
 - The number of queens to be placed is not $$0$$.

-That is our terminal conditions is when the unattacked cells comes zero or the queues all placed; and for the queue, if all placed, then it's over, we found the solution; while the unattacked cells comes zero, means we need to backtrack,i.e. remove the last placed queen from its current cell, and place it at some other cell.
+So our terminal conditions are that when the unattacked cells comes zero or the queues all placed; and for the queue, if all placed, then it's over, we found the solution; while the unattacked cells comes zero, means we need to backtrack,i.e. remove the last placed queen from its current cell, and place it at some other cell.
 We do this recursively.

 ### The pseudocode from [`hackerearth`][hackerearth Recursion and Backtracking]